-Transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking, snorkeling; video chronicle of your trip; gear on loan (snorkeling gear and wetsuit); all meals onboard ship; soft drinks onboard ship.
+Transfer between airport/ship if booked on recommended flights; shipboard accommodations; kayaking, snorkeling; video chronicle of your trip; gear on loan (snorkeling gear and wetsuit); all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

 Airfare; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, spa, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.